stfbk/stfbk.github.io/_events/SeRIM2025/call-for-papers.md

 Please note that at least one author of each accepted paper must register for the workshop and present the paper in person.

+# Workshop Proceedings
+All accepted papers (regular, short and tool), along with extended abstracts of the keynote presentations, will be included in the workshop proceedings.
+Specifically, they will be published in a volume within IEEE Xplore, accompanying the main proceedings of IEEE EuroS&P 2025.

 # Policy on Generative Artificial Intelligence
 Authors are required to comply with the [IEEE Submission Policies](https://conferences.ieeeauthorcenter.ieee.org/author-ethics/guidelines-and-policies/submission-policies/), with particular emphasis on the "Guidelines for Artificial Intelligence (AI)-Generated Text".
 These guidelines outline strict requirements for the responsible and transparent use of AI in the creation and preparation of submissions.